What Is The Basic Difference Between Endpoint Protection And Antivirus

 LoadingLoading...

 Typical business security of today is usually antivirus and a firewall.
 However, today’s threats are getting much more sophisticated making this approach outdated and ineffective.
 Malware attacks are increasing constantly and this trend is not going to change anytime soon.
 Online criminals target big companies to steal identities and to inflict malware for zero-day attacks.
-In the present situation, signature-based products like antivirus cannot provide full coverage and it requires an Endpoint Protection Antivirus to effectively ward off such attacks.
+In the present situation, signature-based products like antivirus cannot provide full coverage and it requires an Endpoint Security Antivirus to effectively ward off such attacks.

 An Endpoint can be a Desktop, Laptop, Mobile Phone, Tablet or Server.

 Endpoint Security or Endpoint Protection is a methodology to the safeguarding of corporate networks that are remotely connected to client devices.
 The connection of Laptops, Tablets, Mobile phones and other wireless devices to corporate networks creates an entry point for security threats.
-So, Endpoint Protection is devised to make sure that all devices connecting to a network follow the defined level of compliance standards.
+So, Endpoint Security is devised to make sure that all devices connecting to a network follow the defined level of compliance standards.

-Endpoint protection management systems components include an Operating System, an updated Endpoint Antivirus software, and a VPN Access client (Virtual Private Network).
+Endpoint security management systems components include an Operating System, an updated Endpoint Antivirus software, and a VPN Access client (Virtual Private Network).
 It helps administrators identify and manage both remote and local users who access over a corporate network.
-Endpoint protection management software approach enables administrators to restrict certain access to specific users.
+Endpoint Security management software approach enables administrators to restrict certain access to specific users.
 Computer devices which do not adhere to organizations policies and standards can be easily denied access or granted with limited access.

 In a home environment where there are only a few computers, managing and controlling them is simple and easy.
 There are no complexities as they don’t come under any central administration.
 Their routine functions are-: